Blaise122/odin-recipes/README.md

-# Project Title
+# Odin's recipe Project

-A brief description of what this project does and who it's for
+This is a simple html recipe page.